logickernel/agileflow/README.md

 - **Minor Versions (0.Y.0)**: Represents new features, improvements, or non-breaking changes.
 - **Patch Versions (0.0.Z)**: Denotes bug fixes or minor tweaks.

-### Automated Tagging
+### Tagging

+#### Auto Tagging

-The installed CD/CI Patches are incremented automatically upon validated merges to the release branches.
+The installed CD/CI script calculates the next version number by increasing the patch number from the previous tag in the branch upon validated merges to the release branches.
 This keeps versioning consistent and transparent, making it easier to track small changes or bug fixes.

+The version number is released with

-### Manual Tagging
+#### Manual Tagging

 Use the following command in case no CD/CI is configured or a version tag needs to be created manually: